 Enormous Prognathodon tooth.
-Unbroken specimen, finest quality.
+It has some glued and filled fractures.
 The size corresponds without doubt to an adult individual.
 Rooted specimen.

 In the international market is very common to find Mosasaurus rests coming from the phosphate quarries of the Upper Cretaceous of the Ouled Abdoun Basin (Morocco).

 This quarries have been exploited since the beginning of the past century.
 Many sellers that sell this fossils do not make a good precise taxonomic identification work.

 In these sites there are numerous different species of Mosasaurus described in the enormous assemblage of giant marine reptiles that reigned the seas during the Cretaceous.

 The main rich levels in these paleontological taxons are in the deeper stratigraphic levels of the sedimentarian filling of the Ouled Abdoun Basin.
 The age of these correspond to the Maastrichtian stage, 66 million years ago.